MattScarthSaunders/auto-form-test/README.md

 ## JSON Output Files

-The service automatically saves API responses to JSON files with the following structure:
+The service automatically saves results to JSON files with the following structure:

 ```json
 {